kodali10/applications/Front-End/Recipe App/README.md

 ### Environment

-Angular 4, Typescript, HTML5, CSS3, NPM, AngularCLI,Chrome browser &  webstorm
+Angular 4, Typescript, HTML5, CSS3, NPM, AngularCLI,Firebase sdk, Chrome browser &  webstorm

 ### How to run?

 * Download the code
-* Go to Recipe App folder using terminal.
+* Go to `cd ...\recipeApp\Code` folder using terminal.
-* `npm install`
+* Type `npm install` on terminal, to install node modules.
+* Type `npm start`, which will build packages & run's app on Server
+* Go to `http://localhost:4200` on browser search to view the app.